nf-core/scrnaseq/docs/usage.md

 ### `--igenomes_ignore`

 Do not load `igenomes.config` when running the pipeline.
 You may choose this option if you observe clashes between custom parameters and those supplied in `igenomes.config`.

+## Skipping QC steps

+Sometimes, QCs have already been conducted on the data, so it may not be desirable to run all of them if time and compute resources are limited.
+The following options make this easy:

+* `--skip_fastqc` - Skips FastQC

+> **NB**: some scRNAseq preparations make use of either R1 or R2 to get the cell barcode and/or the UMI (unique molecular identifier) sequences.
+Thus, some metrics on these reads might look weird and/or fail the checks.

 ## Job resources